About

 Who we are

-Dr Malcolm Mackay is a General Practitioner, nutritionist and lifestyle medicine expert currently practising at Clinicare in Smith St, Fitzroy, Melbourne and via telehealth.
-He has a special interest in preventing, treating and reversing chronic disease with a whole foods, plant-based diet.
-In addition to his medical degree Malcolm has a Graduate Diploma in Human Nutrition from Deakin University, has completed the T. Colin Campbell Center for Nutrition Studies/ eCornell Plant Based Nutrition Certificate and is a board certified lifestyle medicine physician and Fellow of the Australasian Society of Lifestyle Medicine.
+Dr Malcolm Mackay is a General Practitioner, nutritionist and lifestyle medicine expert currently practising via telehealth.
+He has a special interest in preventing, treating and reversing chronic disease with a whole foods, plant-based diet and other lifestyle interventions.
+In addition to his medical degree Malcolm has a Graduate Diploma in Human Nutrition from Deakin University, has completed the T. Colin Campbell Center for Nutrition Studies/ eCornell Plant Based Nutrition Certificate and is a board-certified lifestyle medicine physician and Fellow of the Australasian Society of Lifestyle Medicine.

 Jenny Cameron is a nutritionist and research librarian living in Melbourne, Australia.
 Jenny runs seminars and immersion programs focussing on plant-based nutrition and lifestyle medicine and provides nutrition consultations and coaching for clients looking to improve their health through optimising their diet and making other healthy lifestyle changes.